-This list is not exhaustive - consult the Summary of Product Characteristics (eSPC) for a full list (www.medicines.org.uk)
+This list is not exhaustive - consult www.medicines.org.uk for a full list.

 ○ Chronic Kidney Disease (CKD) Stage 4 or more, known or suspected acute kidney injury in the previous 48 hours (≥ 50% increase in baseline serum creatinine or oliguria > 6 hours).
 If gentamicin is clinically indicated, give one dose as per guidance and check with microbiology or an infection specialist before giving a second dose.